ChenWuBing/AIChongWang/README.md

-# 格斗体育-商家端
+# 牛老板茶苑-官方版

-We are an app that provides online appointments for businesses that offer physical exercise classes.
-Businesses with physical exercise training can post their training programs on our platform, and attract more users to participate in physical training through our platform.
-We hope more Merchants can join us, develop together and make progress together.
+We are a platform dedicated to selling a variety of quality tea sets, and users can purchase a variety of tea sets on our platform.
+All tea sets on our platform are professionally tested and certified to ensure that consumers purchase the latest and highest quality tea sets.

-If you have any questions, please contact the technical support email: rivitt@163.com, thank you for your support.
+If you have any questions, please contact the technical support email: xiangyupao@foxmail.com, thank you for your support.